ShepherdJerred/dormnet-christmas/README.md

 ###Overview
-Written in Java with the Spark Framework.
-Front-end uses Pure.css along with Countdown.js, and SASS.
+Dormnet Christmas is written in Java with the Spark Framework.
+The Front-end uses Pure.css along with Countdown.js, and SASS.

-Features
+###Features
  * 78 random facts, updated hourly
  * Counts down 'till Christmas and the lighting of the tree at Harding
  * Extremely lightweight, no web server required!